wheerdam/linuxjoy/native-api.md

-private native int[] enumerate() // used in getEnumeration() private native byte[] nativePoll() // used in channelRead() private native boolean openNativeDevice(int index) // used in channelOpen() private native boolean isNativeDeviceOpen(int index) // use in channelRead() private native void closeNativeDevice(int index) // used in channelClose()
+private native int[] enumerate() // used in getEnumeration() private native byte[] nativePoll() // used in channelRead() private native boolean openNativeDevice(int index) // used in channelOpen() private native boolean isNativeDeviceOpen(int index) // used in channelRead() private native void closeNativeDevice(int index) // used in channelClose()

 // Set native property, very non-portable as it is native library-specific